frontenddogma/web-development-glossary/manuscript/w.md

 Web indexing
 : The indexing of contents of a website or of the Internet as a whole.
 Individual websites or intranets may use a back-of-the-book index, while search engines usually use keywords and metadata to provide a more useful vocabulary for Internet or onsite searching.
 With the increase in the number of periodicals that have articles online, web indexing is also becoming important for periodical websites.&nbsp;[†](#w-web-indexing)

+Web Packaging
+: A set of draft standards for packaging websites, developed by Google.
+Web Packaging focuses on bundling website resources with provisions for authentication and offline sharing. ℹ︎&nbsp;[github.com/WICG/webpackage](https://github.com/WICG/webpackage)

 Web page
 : @@